GodotMisogi/johnny/content/post/fluid-dynamics/index.md

 #### Fluid  Dynamics

 A **fluid** is defined as a continuum of particles such that its microscopic properties average into macroscopic properties that approximate its behaviour as a single element, a behaviour characterised by negligibly resistive non-retention of shape when deformed.
+This continuum approximation is applicable when analysing flows over length scales much larger (say a ratio of $10^{3}$ at least?) than the molecular mean free path of the fluid.

 The definitions of circulation and the material derivative are sufficient to derive **Kelvin's circulation theorem** for velocity fields $\vec V$ along a fluid curve $C$, defined as a curve which always passes through the same fluid elements: